artrocity/grp-react-fs-shopping-list/INSTRUCTIONS.md

 - [ X ] Add all members of your group to a single GitHub repository and give them write access.
 - [ X ] Install Material UI before you start feature branching.
-- [ ] Plan out your tasks so that each person is working in a separate component (e.g. task for styling the form, list, list item, header & footer).
+- [ X ] Plan out your tasks so that each person is working in a separate component (e.g. task for styling the form, list, list item, header & footer).
-- [ ] Each member of your group should create at least one feature branch and one pull request.
+- [ X ] Each member of your group should create at least one feature branch and one pull request.

 ## Whitebaord Questions